harmankaler-coder/Kairos/README.md

 📚 About the Methodology

-Zest is inspired by the 12 Week Year framework, a time management and performance system that encourages shorter, focused execution cycles.
+Kairos is inspired by the 12 Week Year framework, a time management and performance system that encourages shorter, focused execution cycles.
 This approach promotes greater accountability, urgency, and goal achievement by treating every 12 weeks as a standalone year.